analysta-ai/llm-agents/README.md

 **ReactAgent**: This agent extends the BaseAgent and includes additional functionality for processing commands.
 It uses a list of tools (functions) to perform various actions based on the commands it receives.

+**RAG Agent**: This agent extends BaseAgent and generate response based on results of semantic search from vectorstore

 **MasterAgent**: This agent extends the ReactAgent and is designed to manage other agents.
 It can fetch other agents by their names and start tasks on them.
 It also includes a gatekeeper function that can validate user input.

 The system also includes a Context class that holds the application context, which is used by the agents to maintain state and share information.